Counselling and Support Services for the Pregnancy Advisory Service

 How soon can I have sex afterwards?

-Vaginal penetration should be avoided for two weeks or until bleeding stops.
+Sexual intercourse should be avoided for two weeks or until vaginal bleeding stops.
 This may be a time when you and your partner discover other ways of fulfilling your sexual needs.
 If you find it impossible to wait, use a condom to help prevent infection.

 Will I feel differently about sex?

-There are no reasons why a termination will necessarily affect your feelings about sex, but if contraception has failed, this in itself might make you feel insecure and worry about further unplanned pregnancies.
-You will have an opportunity to discuss future contraception before you leave the hospital.
+There are no reasons why a termination of pregnancy will necessarily affect your feelings about sexual intercourse, but if contraception has failed, this in itself might make you feel insecure and worry about further unplanned pregnancies.
+You will have an opportunity to discuss and plan your future contraception before you leave the hospital.

 The termination is affecting my relationship, what can I do?